 Question 1: The proponents of the design-build concept claim the following advantages.
 Which ones do you agree with?

 a) Lowering overall agency cost yes no

 b) Reducing total design-

 construction time yes no

 c) Improve finished product yes no

 d) Promote innovation yes no

 e) Reduce claims yes no

-f) Reduce CMOs yes 110
+f) Reduce CMOs yes no

-g) Reduce motorist delays yes no